LuisSala/BoxHackDay/README.md

 5a\.
 Click **"Create a Lambda function"**.

 5b\.
-Skip past the blueprints page as we will not be using one.
+Click **Skip** to pass the blueprints page as we will not be using one.
 Also skip past the triggers page by selecting **"Next"**.

 5c\.
-Give your function the following name: **"[Your CloudFormation Stack name]-uploadFile"**, for example "zombiestack-uploadFile".
+Give your function the following name: **"[Your CloudFormation Stack name]-uploadFile"**, for this lab, use "zombiestack-uploadFile".
 You can keep the default Node.js 4.3 Runtime.
-Refer to the following screenshot
+Refer to the following screenshot:

 ![Upload file function](/Images/Box-Step5.png)